Trainees

 Simran is a PhD candidate in the Women+ and Children’s Health Sciences (WACH) program, under the supervision of Dr. Christine Voss and Dr. Mary Jung.
 Her research focuses on using a mixed methods approach to better understand the physical activity behaviours of children living with Type 1 Diabetes in BC’s Interior.
 She is currently working on developing, implementing and evaluating a virtual physical activity counselling intervention for children with Type 1 Diabetes.
 Simran previously served as the VP Academic and Career Development.

-Nicole recently completed her Masters in Rehabilitation Science with Dr. Sakakibara, focusing on the management and prevention of cardiometabolic multimorbidity in Canada.
+Nicole completed her Masters in Rehabilitation Science with Dr. Sakakibara, focusing on the management and prevention of cardiometabolic multimorbidity in Canada.
 She previously completed her BSc in Biology at UBCO.
 In her free time, she enjoys hiking and biking around Kamloops on traditional and unceded Secwepemc territory.
-Within her role as Operations Alumni, Nicole is creating a LinkedIn group to foster a sense of community amongst CCDPM alumni.
+Within her role of Operations Alumni, Nicole created a LinkedIn group to foster a sense of community amongst CCDPM alumni.

 Sarah is a PhD student under the supervision of Dr. Sarah Purcell.
 Her research focuses on evaluating portable indirect calorimetry for application in clinical practice and weight management settings.
 She completed her bachelor’s degree in Health and Exercise Science at UBCO in 2023.
 Sarah enjoys reading, skiing, biking, and hiking in her free time.
 As VP Career Development for TEC, she supports initiatives aimed at career and professional development.